top of page

 And so she remains - a wandering spirit clothed in white, still longing for the life that was unjustly taken from her.
 Apparently you can summon her by parking on one of Belle Isle's many bridges, honking three times, and waiting for her to appear.
 Who knows, maybe she'll make for a perfect companion on one of your haunted hikes this fall...

-EXPLORE BELLE ISLE PARK WITH US THIS FALL
+EXPLORE BELLE ISLE PARK WITH EXPEDITION DETROIT

 haunted hikes expedition detroit michigan outdoors hiking adventure halloween fall festive war 1812 brownstown lake erie metropark history battle battlefield